 Auburn City Hall Auburn AL 144 Tichenor Avenue, Ste 2 36830 334-501-7260

 Opelika City Hall Opelika AL 501 S 10th St 36801 334-705-5190

 Waverly Town Hall Auburn AL 2094 Patrick St 36879 334-887-6453

-Courts maintain records on their cases and make these documents available to the public, making them an important source for court records.
-These records can include case records for felonies and misdemeanors, criminal violations, and traffic infractions.
-Courts may also have records oncivil court cases, including bankruptcies, divorces, adoptions, tax court records, and other legal transactions.
-In many cases, court records can be requested online.
+Lee County Courts maintain records on their cases and make these public records available upon request, making them an important source for Lee County, AL court records.
+These records can include Lee County criminal records for felonies and misdemeanors, criminal violations, and traffic infractions.
+Courts may also have records on civil court cases, including bankruptcies, divorces, adoptions, tax court records, and other legal transactions.
+Courts provide Lee County court records for online requests.

 Auburn Municipal Court Auburn AL 141 North Ross Street 36830 334-501-3180

 Lee County District Court Opelika AL 2311 Gateway Drive 36801 334-749-7141

 Opelika Municipal Court Opelika AL 501 South 10th Street 36801 334-705-5190